"web_accessible_resources": [ "images/my-image.png" ]

 This approach gives you the correct URL regardless of the browser your extension is running on.

 web_accessible_resources entries can contain wildcards.
 For example, the following entry would also work to include the resource at "images/my-image.png":

-Note that if you make a page web-accessible, then any website may then link or redirect to that page.
+Note that if you make a page web-accessible, any website may link or redirect to that page.
 The page should then treat any input (POST data, for examples) as if it came from an untrusted source, just as a normal web page should.

 Make the file at "images/my-image.png" web accessible.